SebChw/DL-Architectures/LinearNN/README.md

-Linear Deep Network package done using NumPy
+Linear Deep Network package done using NumPy.

+You can check simple use case in `modulePresentation.py`